TD Bank (United States): Granite Savings Bank & Trust Company

 The Granite Saving Bank & Trust Company was founded in Barre, Vermont in 1885.
 The bank's original office, located on North Main Street in Barre, is now the home for a senior citizen group.
 The current headquarters is 36 North Main Street, Barre.
 Banknorth Group Inc. planned to maintain the name until it was purchased by Peoples Bank (Maine).
 In 2000, Granite Savings Bank & Trust merged with its sister bank The Howard Bank, a change some customers never noticed until their statement arrived.

-The Howard Bank N.A.
+Howard Bank N.A.

 The Howard National Bank & Trust Company of Burlington, Vermont, was founded in 1870.

 The Bank bought out a few banks and took them under the Howard Bank name.
 The Bank changed and shortened its name when it became a more statewide banking company.
 The Bank also created a banking holding company as "Howard Bancorp" in 1995, and in 1996, the Howard Bancorp merged with Banknorth Group Inc. In the deal, Howard Bancorp decided to take on the Banknorth Group name.